cmu-sei/crucible/docs/alloy-overview.md

 # Alloy Overview

-Alloy joins the other independent Crucible apps together to provide a complete Crucible experience (i.e. labs, on-demand exercises, exercises, etc.).
+Alloy joins the other independent Crucible apps together to provide a complete Crucible experience.

-## Alloy Definition
+## Alloy Event Template

-An Alloy *definition* is used to associate one or more of the individual Crucible applications, including a Player exercise, Caster directory, and Steamfitter scenario.
+An Alloy _event template_ is used to associate one or more of the individual Crucible applications, including a Player view template, Caster directory, and Steamfitter scenario template.
+When an event template is launched, a new event is created.

-Only a **system admin** or a **content developer** can create or modify definitions in the Alloy administrator user interface.  **System admin** and **content developer** permissions are granted to users in the Player administrator user interface.
+Only a **system admin** or a **content developer** can create or modify event templates in the Alloy administrator user interface. **System admin** and **content developer** permissions are granted to users in the Player administrator user interface.

-## Alloy Implementation
+## Alloy Event

-Once the definition has been created, it can be used to create an Alloy *implementation*.
-The implementation is the actual running of a labs, on-demand exercise, or exercise.
+Once the event template has been created, it can be used to create an Alloy _event_.
+The event is the actual running of a simulation.

-When the implementation is launched, Alloy:
+When the event template is launched, Alloy:

- - clones the definition Player exercise
+- clones the Player exercise specified in the event template
- - creates a Caster workspace under the definition Caster directory
+- creates a Caster workspace under the Caster directory specified in the event template
- - creates and starts a Steamfitter session from the definition Steamfitter scenario
+- creates and starts a Steamfitter session from the Steamfitter scenario specified in the event template

-Active, ended, and failed implementations can be viewed by a system admin or content developer in the Alloy administrator user interface.
+Active, ended, and failed events can be viewed by a system admin or content developer in the Alloy administrator user interface.

 ## Alloy Settings